 However, like all things in China “there is always a way”.

-The metro systems in China are easy to navigate and really work.
-In virtually every city that we visited there was a brand-new metro system.
+The metro systems in China are easy to navigate and works well.
+In virtually every city we visited there was a brand-new metro system.
 All announcements are in English as well as Chinese and the moving maps are easy to follow.

 Getting metro maps online in places like Hangzhou is not easy.
-Often the maps are out of date due to new lines being built.
-One option is when arriving in a city is to find the nearest metro station and take a photograph of the latest map.
+Sometimes the maps are out of date due to the speed that new lines are built.
+Best option: when arriving in a city find the nearest metro station and take a photograph of the latest map.

-At times the trains are quite crowded but with a squash we never had a problem of not being able to get where we wanted to.
+At times the trains are quite crowded but with a squash we never had a problem of not being able to fit in - even with large luggage.